-Based in Los Angeles, Kjersti Flaa is an award winning journalist and multimedia producer.
+Located in Los Angeles, Kjersti Flaa is an award winning journalist and versatile multimedia producer.

-Originally from Norway, Flaa conducts interviews and produces celebrity multimedia concepts for ELLE International (published in 45 countries).
-She produces entertainment content for HollyWire on Samsung TV Plus – a global OTT platform with 200 million monthly views.
+Originally from Norway, Flaa produces compelling interviews and innovative celebrity multimedia projects for ELLE International, a publication spanning 45 countries.
+She’s also a driving force behind HollyWire’s entertainment content on Samsung TV Plus—an esteemed global OTT platform boasting 200 million monthly views.

 She produced and directed branded content concepts with CNN’s Courageous Studio for Warner Brothers’ movie Black Mass.
 Christian Dior’s TikTok campaign with Cara Delevingne, Emma Roberts & Fred Jewelry collaboration for ELLE, Dior x Cara Delevingne for ELLE International – and Fashion Designer Peter Dundas x Grey Goose campaign for IMG.

-Flaa is the moderator of NOW – Nordic Oscar Weekend – an annual three-day seminar for industry professionals in Scandinavia and Hollywood.
+Flaa is the moderator of NOW – Nordic Oscar Weekend – an annual three-day seminar catering to industry professionals spanning both Scandinavia and Hollywood.

 Flaa is the Founder and Creative Director of the LA based production company Content Now.
 She produced 130 episodes of the short form entertainment series Hollywood Stories for Scandinavia’s biggest streaming platform VIAPLAY.
 The show was sold to 40 countries.

-She’s been featured in New York Times, LA Times, Times UK and Variety – as well as on Good Morning America (ABC), Inside Edition (CBS), LA Times Podcast, The Daily Podcast (NY Times) and News 1 (Spectrum).
+Flaa garnered recognition for fearlessly challenging injustice and taking on a formidable Hollywood establishment.
+She was interviewed by New York Times, LA Times, Washington Post, Times UK and Variety – as well as on Good Morning America (ABC), Inside Edition (CBS), LA Times Podcast, The Daily Podcast (NY Times) and News 1 (Spectrum).
 (See ‘in the press‘ section)

 AWARDS: Won the 62nd annual SoCal Journalism Awards in 2020 for Best Entertainment Feature (interview with Diane Keaton).
 First runner up at the SoCal Journalism Awards in 2019 (Interview with Jane Fonda) Second runner up at the 12th National Arts & Entertainment Journalism Awards in 2019 (TV interview with Henry Winkler)